harusiu/finding-face/README.md

-This is a web app for recongnizing face on a image uploaded by logined users.
+This is a web app for recongnizing human face on a image uploaded by logined users.